feenkcom/tffi-dev/README.md

 ./pharo Pharo.image eval --interactive --no-quit "GtWorld open."
 ```

+## Running Gtoolkit with the old morphic interface

 To run Pharo with the old Morphic world:

 1. Disable the suppression of the old morphic windowing system:

+Start pharo using a standard VM (available with `curl get.pharo.org/64/vm80 | bash`).

 ```
 BlNullWorldRenderer disable.